annabuyevich/mindful/CONTRIBUTING.md

 ## Style Guide / Coding conventions
 Please use standard coding style.
 The backend should remain in flask and frontend in angular, for now.
 ## Code of Conduct
+Please be respectful of the project and its mission when making contributions to this project.
 ## Recognition model
 Once a significant contribution is made, the contributors name will be added to Contributors.md.